Cretezy/godot-object-serializer/README.md

 The type of the object for PackedByteArray when `ObjectSerializer.dictionary.bytes_as_base64` is enabled.
 This should be set to something unlikely to clash with built-in type names or `ObjectSerializer.object_type_prefix`.
 Can be changed but must be done before any serialization/deserizalization.

+### Unsupported Types

+- Classes/scripts that are not registered with `ObjectSerializer.register_script`
+- Callable
+- Signal

 ## Edge Cases